Seid91/heartBeat/README.md

-# heartBeat effect written on JS by me
+# heartBeat animation effect written on JS by me